Zequez/logseq-vault/pages/Possibilitator.md

 - Possibilitator possibilitates in the service of conscious Purposes.
 - A 'Possibilitator' has transformed Possibility Management into their evolutionary Path by [[Committing]] to themselves to participate in 10 Possibility Labs.
 In so doing they have joined a close-knit global community of fellow Possibilitators around the world on this archetypal journey called Possibilitator Training.
 - A Possibilitator practices [[Possibility Management]] to refine his or her craft.
-- Can prove in each moment the claim that "Something completely different
+- Can prove in each moment the claim that "Something completely different from this is possible right now".
 - ---
 - Reference: https://possibilitators.mystrikingly.com/